RMonica/simod_rolls_detection/simod_rolls_detection/README.md

 **Parameters**

 The algorithm within the node has many configuration parameters, which are beyond the scope of this readme.
-Useful parameters for interfacing with the node are:
+Useful parameters are:

 - `detect_pallet_action`: the name of the action server which will be created by this node.
 Default: `/detect_pallet`.
 - `depth_image_topic`, `rgb_image_topic` and `camera_info_topic`: the node will subscribe to these topics to read depth, color and camera_info of the RGB-D image.
 - `discard_first_camera_frames`: if the first images sent by the camera are corrupted for some reason, set this to a positive integer value to ignore this many first images received.
+- `auto_generate_plane_pillars` (bool): if true, planes and pillars are auto-generated from box definition (see the *pallet description* section below).

 When the action is called, the node first waits for messages from the camera on the `depth_image_topic`, `rgb_image_topic` and `camera_info_topic` topics.
 The detection algorithm is executed only when at least one message is received for each topic.